32

 Mac Daniel Dimla

-Anchored by seafood: Supper at Providence is a multi-course voyage that sets out with artful bites of uni and sashimi, cruising through clever interpretations of comfort food classics such as a dainty lobster roll decked in truffles.
-Invariably, it drifts by a catch of the day, perhaps dressed with heirloom beans, or a seared duck breast paired with rare stone fruits.
+Anchored by seafood: Supper at Providence is a multi-course voyage that sets out with artful bites of caviar and sashimi, cruising through clever interpretations of comfort food classics such as scallop with cauliflower and scallop XO.
+Invariably, it drifts by a catch of the day, perhaps dressed with chanterelle and pickled burdock, or a seared duck breast paired with golden beet and kumquat.
 Naturally, it docks at desserts, some of which feature house-processed Hawaiian cacao.

 East Coast transplant: Chef Cimarusti named his restaurant after the Rhode Island town where he and his grandfather used to fish.
 The New Jersey native graduated from the Culinary Institute of America and worked stints at Arpège in Paris and Le Cirque in New York before he was lured to the West Coast by Wolfgang Puck at Spago.
 He was the executive chef at LA's acclaimed seafood spot Water Grill before opening Providence.